adams-okode/spring-boot-ussd-demo/doc.md

     private List<MenuOption> menuOptions; // Options available for this Menu Level

     @JsonProperty("max_selections")
-    private Integer maxSelections; // Max selection identifier to enable diferentiation between value provided and options selections i.e. if request is for Acc No and options are 3 the as simple check for when the value is above 3 would suffice.
+    private Integer maxSelections; // Max selection identifier to enable diferentiation between value provided and option selections i.e if request data is greater than maxSelections then it is determined that that is an input.
 }
 ```